tony-507/analyzer/README.md

 ## Architecture

 This project uses plugin-worker architecture.

+A plugin is specified for a type of job, e.g. ioReader plugin is responsible for reading input.
+It exports interfaces for interactions.

-A plugin performs a particular job and a worker coordinates between different plugins.
+A worker coordinates work between plugins by systematically calling their interfaces.
 In this project, tttKernel is the package containing the worker.
 It exports a simple API
 ```
 tttKernel.StartApp(script string, input []string)
 ```